Spaceflight associated neuro-ocular syndrome: CO2

 Ventilation and heart rate increase as CO2 rise.
 Hypercapnia also stimulates vasodilation of cerebral blood vessels, increased cerebral blood flow and elevated ICP presumably leading to headache, visual disturbance and other central nervous system (CNS) symptoms.
-CO2 is a known potent vasodilator and an increase in cerebral perfusion pressure will increase the CSF fluid production by about 4%.
+CO2 is a known potent vasodilator and an increase in cerebral perfusion pressure will increase the CSF production by about 4%.

 Since air movement is reduced in microgravity, local pockets of increased CO2 concentrations may form.
 Without proper ventilation, CO2 concentrations ppCO2 could rise above 9mmHg within 10 minutes around a sleeping astronaut's mouth and chin.
 More data is needed to fully understand the individual and environmental factors that contribute to CO2-related symptoms in microgravity.

 Sodium intake

 A link between increased ICP and altered sodium and water retention was suggested by a report in which 77% of IIH patients had evidence of peripheral edema and 80% with orthostatic retention of sodium and water.
 Impaired saline and water load excretions were noted in the upright position in IIH patients with orthostatic edema compared to lean and obese controls without IIH.
 However, the precise mechanisms linking orthostatic changes to IIH were not defined, and many IH patients do not have these sodium and water abnormalities.
 Astronauts are well known to have orthostatic intolerance upon reentry to gravity after long-duration spaceflight, and the dietary sodium on orbit is also known to be in excess of 5 grams per day in some cases.
-The Majority of the NASA cases did have high dietary sodium during their increment.
+The majority of the NASA cases did have high dietary sodium during their increment.
 The ISS program is working to decrease in-flight dietary sodium intake to less than 3 grams per day.
 Prepackaged foods for the International Space Station were originally high in sodium at 5300 mg/d.
 This amount has now been substantially reduced to 3000 mg/d as a result of NASA reformulation of over ninety foods as a conscious effort to reduce astronaut sodium intake.